 - Remove the 2 rubber grommets to gain screwdriver access to remove the side tie rods retaining the combustion chamber and remove the tie rods.
-Also remove the two front tie rods. - 2.
+(Note. the combustion chamber is also retained with 2 front tie rods on the HE15 and HE18 only. - 2.
 Remove the combustion chamber. - 3.
 Remove the sump rubber hose connection. - Unclip the two side sump retention clips and remove the sump.